arcelioeperez/personal.website/README.md

 To view the changes, just open the any of the `.html` files on the browser.

 Links in the website include:
-- GitHub button that links to a GitHub repository
+- GitHub button that links to all the GitHub repositories
-- Images that link to the projects GitHub page
+- Images that link to the project GitHub repository

 Directory structure:
 .